vstinner/unicode_book/good_practices.rst

    program fails with an error, it has no Unicode support.
- * Write characters not encodable to the :ref:`locale encoding <locale encoding>` (e.g. Ł, U+0141) in all input fields: if the program fails with an error, it has probably a basic Unicode program.
+ * Write characters not encodable to the :ref:`locale encoding <locale encoding>` (e.g. Ł, U+0141) in all input fields: if the program fails with an error, it has probably a basic Unicode support.
  * To test if a program is fully Unicode compliant, write text mixing different languages in different directions and characters with diacritics, especially in Persian characters.
 Try also :ref:`decomposed characters